c3g/GenPipes/bfx/report/ChipSeq.metrics.md

 * Raw Reads #: total number of reads obtained from the sequencer
 * Surviving Reads #: number of remaining reads after the trimming step
 * Surviving %: Surviving reads / Raw reads
-* Aligned Filtered Reads: number of aligned reads to the reference after filtering by mapping quality
+* Aligned Filtered Reads #: number of aligned reads to the reference after filtering by mapping quality
 * Aligned Filtered %: Aligned Filtered Reads / Surviving Reads
-* Duplicate Reads: number of aligned reads having the same 5' alignment positions (for both mates in the case of paired-end reads) after filtering by mapping quality
+* Duplicate Reads #: number of aligned reads having the same 5' alignment positions (for both mates in the case of paired-end reads) after filtering by mapping quality
 * Duplicate %: Duplicate / Aligned Filtered Reads
-* Mitchondrial Reads: number of reads aligned to chrM
+* Mitchondrial Reads #: number of reads aligned to chrM
 * Mitochondrial %: Mitochondrial / Aligned Filtered Reads